 Governing bodies, boards of trustees, registered providers and proprietors (including management committees) must ensure that they comply with their safeguarding duties under legislation.
 In the case of academies, free schools and alternative provision academies, references to the proprietor include the academy trust.
-They must ensure that the policies, procedures and training in their early years settings, schools or colleges are effective and comply with the law at all times.
+They must ensure that the policies, procedures and training in their early years settings, schools or colleges are effective and legally compliant at all times.